Windows

 http://www.microsoft.com/en-us/download/details.aspx?id=17530

-run “fcinfo” command in Command Prompt.
+run the “fcinfo” command in Command Prompt.
 It will show up HBA connected to the server with WWN.

 1. HBAnyware utility (click here to download)